brajeshwar/brajeshwar.github.io/_posts/2006/2006-02-17-flash-media-server-201-updater-dynamo.md

----
-layout: post
-title: Flash Media Server 2.01 Updater, Dynamo
+# Flash Media Server 2.01 Updater, Dynamo
----

 Adobe had promised about easing the licensing scheme of Flash Media Server with [Dynamo](http://www.flashcomguru.com/index.cfm/2006/1/25/dynamo/), which brings Flash Media Server's license to more or less like that we had with FlashCom Server, with a bit more flexible option here.